qiogle/qiogle.github.io/tools-and-procedures.md

 > If a customer wants a policy change

 1. *(Optional)* Email customer acknowledging receipt and
-2. Make changes in Britecore
+2. Make changes in Britecore.
+See [Britecore](#Britecore) section for change-specific details.
 3. Regenerate Jetty branded declaration page
 4. Email customer to confirm that it's finished